jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 #image: 'asset-url:./img.jpg'
 ---

 Understanding CORS is hard.
-It's hard because it's part of how browsers fetch stuff, and that's a set of behaviours that started with the very first web browser, over thirty years ago, and has been a constant source of development; adding features, improving defaults, and papering over past mistakes without breaking too much of the web.
+It's hard because it's part of how browsers fetch stuff, and that's a set of behaviours that started with the very first web browser over thirty years ago.
+Since then, it's been a constant source of development; adding features, improving defaults, and papering over past mistakes without breaking too much of the web.

 I'm going to try to explain why CORS is the way it is, by looking at how it came into existence, and how it fits into other kinds of fetches.
 Wish me luck…